pace-neutrons/pace-developers/euphonic/horace_euphonic_interface/development/01_releases.md

 ```
 euphonic>=0.5.0
 ```

+CHANGELOG.rst should also be updated (if it hasn't been already) to specify the new euphonic dependency

 ## 2. Ensure tests pass
 The above commit should trigger tests to run against the newly defined Euphonic version,